Virtual Code Environments#

 conda env list

-When you install Anaconda, you will begin with a “base” environment.
+When you install Miniconda, you will begin with a “base” environment.
 It’s a good idea not to use this for projects but to instead to create a new environment for each project.

 There are two downsides to installing environments directly from the command line.
 One is that you may have lots of packages.
 The second is that you may wish to keep a record of the environment you created.
 For both of these reasons, you can specify a conda environment using a file.